AllenDaven/AllenDaven/README.md

 ![Alt Text](https://github.com/AllenDaven/AllenDaven/blob/main/github.jpg)

-# Hi there!
-I'am Allen Daven Argallon 👋
+# Hi 👋 I'm Allen Daven Argallon

 Welcome to my GitHub profile!
 I'm a full-stack web developer and software engineer based in Cebu City, Philippines.
 I have a passion for coding and am always eager to learn new technologies.
 Below, you can see a showcase of my skills.
 Feel free to explore my repositories and get in touch if you'd like to collaborate.